 Both of those benefits can help ease the grieving process.
 The loss of a loved one should not be compounded by financial struggles and feelings of injustice.

-4 Things to Know About Georgia Wrongful Death Claims
+What Are 4 Things to Know About Georgia Wrongful Death Claims?

 Here are four things you should know about wrongful death claims in Georgia: